LF-digitala-kanaler/LFDS/content/components/web/data-visualization/distributionbar.md

 template: ComponentPage
 category: Data Visualization
 title: Distribution bar
+description: >-
-description: 'The distribution bar illustrates how different values relate to one another. '
+  The distribution bar and bar graphs are used to compare how different values relate to one another or/and to track changes over time.
 previewImage: /img/distribution-bar.svg
+intro: >-
-intro: 'The distribution bar illustrates how different values relate to one another. '
+  The distribution bar and bar graphs are used to compare how different values relate to one another or/and to track changes over time.
 backgroundColor: '#fff'
 tabs:
   - content: >-
       ## How to use

-      The distribution bar is great for illustrating how different values relate to one another.
+      The distribution bar and bar graphs are used to compare how different values relate to one another or/and to track changes over time.
+However, when trying to measure change over time, bar graphs are best when the changes are larger.

       You can have the text of procent in the bar or in top of the bar.
 A